laresbernardo/lares/README.md

 If you need help with any of the functions when using RStudio, use the `?` function (i.e. `?lares::function`) and the **Help** tab will display a short explanation on each function and its parameters.
 You might also be interested in the [Online Official Documentation](https://laresbernardo.github.io/lares/reference/index.html) to check all functions and parameters.

 If you encounter a bug, please share with me a reproducible example on [Github issues](https://github.com/laresbernardo/lares/issues) and I'll take care of it.
-For inquiries, and other matters, you can [email me](mailto:laresbernardo@gmail.com "email me") directly or open a new ticket [here](https://github.com/laresbernardo/lares/issues).
+For inquiries, and other matters, you can [LinkedIn me](https://www.linkedin.com/in/laresbernardo/) anytime!